 Proper Packaging of Scrap Batteries

 Important!
-Make sure that you see the letters Pb or PB on the battery, this is the periodic symbol for lead and if you start seeing different types of batteries mixed together that is where a scrap yard will have a problem!
+Make sure that you see the letters Pb or PB on the battery.
+This is the periodic symbol for lead, and if you start seeing different types of batteries mixed together, that is where a scrap yard will have a problem!

-Steps To Scrapping Lead-Acid Batteries
+Steps To Scrapping Car Batteries

-Bring the batteries to your scrap yard, get paid and start over again!
+- Bring the batteries to your scrap yard, get paid, and start over again!
 Make sure to post the prices on the iScrap App for what you got paid for your scrap batteries.